Inside the black box: Neural network-based real-time prediction of US recessions: Empirical results

-Moving to the immediate-term setup, logistic regression models perform significantly worse, with MCC and $F_1$-Score approximately 40\% lower than before.
+Moving to the immediate-term setup, logit models perform significantly worse, with MCC and $F_1$-Score approximately 40\% lower than before.
 Conversely, the other models show similar or slightly improved performance.
-Among them, the GRU exhibits the highest performance across various summarizing metrics such as balanced accuracy, MCC, and $F_1$-Score.

-In the short-term setup, although the ridge regression model demonstrates better predictive performance than LSTM, on average, neural network models, particularly GRU, outperform the other models.
+GRU exhibits the highest performance across various summarizing metrics such as balanced accuracy, MCC, and $F_1$-Score.
+Although the ridge logit model demonstrates better predictive performance in the short-term setup than LSTM, neural network models, particularly GRU, outperform the other models on average.
 GRU maintains a 90\% accuracy in classifying recession months with higher specificity and precision, resulting in higher values of balanced accuracy, MCC, and $F_1$-Score.

-In the medium-term setup, LSTM performs slightly better than the other models, while GRU performs poorly, and thus the difference between the two groups is minimal.
-However, LSTM achieves 90\% sensitivity and over 90\% specificity, while maintaining precision above 0.5.
+In the medium-term setup, LSTM performs slightly better than the other models, while GRU performs poorly, and thus, the difference between the two groups is minimal.
+However, LSTM achieves 90\% sensitivity and over 90\% specificity while maintaining precision above 0.5.
 The overall average performance of the models is the lowest among different forecast horizons.

-In the long-term setup, GRU surpasses the other models by a significant margin, with an $F_1$-Score of 0.737 compared to 0.423 for the ridge regression model.
-LSTM accurately predicts 70\% of recession months, with 77.8\% of its positive predictions being correct.
+In the long-term setup, GRU surpasses the other models by a significant margin, with an $F_1$-Score of 0.737 compared to 0.468 for LSTM and 0.357 for the ridge logit model.
+GRU still accurately predicts 70\% of recession months, with 77.8\% of its positive predictions being correct.